DavidCWebs/bitcoin-notes/transactions/utxo.md

 Sample Transaction
 ------------------
-Get data regaring an address which the wallet manages and which has control over funds:
+Get data regarding an address which the wallet manages and which has control over funds:

 ```bash
 bitcoin-cli -regtest listunspent 0 9999999 "[\"2NEVJfcNaCSGEYGu78sEy1iP5cbwAwwH7yu\"]"